arjendevos/gosql/readme.md

 - [x] fix if filter does not exists sql will output: WHERE ()
 - [ ] Add select columns (normal not on relations) // will become to much headache with golang to work (json fields)
 - [ ] add enum for role
-- [ ] limit queries to relations for x role
+- [x] limit queries to relations for x role
 - [x] setup entire project
+- [ ] add filter to relation (low priority)
+- [ ] middelware is somehow called 3 times

 ## Custom options

 There is an option to add extra middleware in the auth middleware to handle role access.

-!!
-There is 1 slight problem, because we can fetch relations by query paremeter, they could access things using relations.
-I'm not sure how to fix this yet.
+This will be generated automatically if you turn on `SetupProject`.